milliGOLD/partner-api-docs/source/index.html.md

 }
 ```

-This endpoint will create an access token, which should be used to fetch data from the other endpoints
+This endpoint will create an access token, which should be used to authorize yourself before trying to fetch data from other endpoints

 ### HTTP Request